 The maximum allowable request for any single neighborhood street for a single year is $3000, and common requests would be in the $500-$1500 range.
 Requests for park/playground improvements, or large/high impact buildings (the Big Impact Grant program) may be higher, but contact the ORA in advance of any application.
 In all cases, the ORA may fund less than the applicant request, depending on available funding.

 DOWNLOAD the Pride Grant Application here in Jan.
 2024

 Please read the Pride Grant FAQ before applying.

-APPLICATIONS FOR PRIDE GRANT ARE DUE MAY 1ST 2020
+APPLICATIONS FOR PRIDE GRANTS ARE DUE MAY 2024

 East 4th & Utica Street Neighbors create beautifully landscaped "curb gardens" in their neighborhood

 Neighbors all over Oswego Landscaping, Tree Planting, Large & Corner Lots, Park Improvements: East 6th St, West 4th, Niagarga & Eight, West 5th, Montcalm, East 12th.

 The East 7th & 8th Street "Oak Hill Neighbors" Plant Many New Trees & Flower Boxes in Oak HIll Park